Since the turn of the century, Olympic sports disciplines in India have become part of sports lovers.

 Prakash Padukone’s career began with making India proud as he was the first Indian professional badminton player to win the All England Open Badminton Championship.

-He ranked 1st in 1980 in a badminton tally list and trained for international matches training in Denmark, coming across many European players.
+He also reached the world No. 1 ranking in badminton the same year and trained for international matches in Denmark, where he faced many European players.

-Padukone was the first badminton champion in India, a sport virtually unknown at that time.
+He was the first badminton champion in India, a country where the sport was virtually unknown at that time.

-He has two daughters, namely Anisha, a professional Golf player, and Deepika.
+He has two daughters: Anisha, a professional golf player, and Deepika, an actress.